builders-blueprint-series/from-coder-to-engineer/body-new/chapter-1.md

 ---

 - What happens if we have to add more properties to our class?
 Or test more than one scenario with our constructor?
-Current codes does not look for empty strings.
-Our validation does not work in other classes as well, we want easy reuse with our code.
+The current code does not look for empty strings.
+Our validation will not work in other classes as well, we want easy reuse with our code.

 **Figure 1-10** Our Customer validating more specific scenarios